-From the churchyard on a hill to the left beyond the railway you can see the striking church of Santa Maria del Castello (the keys to visit it can be picked up from the house at the foot of the hill towards the church, Via Altirolo 1, or from the parish priest).
+From the churchyard on a hill to the left beyond the railway you can see the striking church of Santa Maria del Castello (the keys to visit it can be requested at the Osteria Giornico or calling the number 091 864 19 87).
 An important thing to look at is the northern chancel that was entirely frescoed in 1448.
 Only a few ruins of an ancient fortress, that once dominated the hill, are left next to the church.

 Past San Nicola is the parish church dedicated to San Michele that preserves an interesting 16th century altar with door flaps of Nordic origin.

 The region of Giornico is also known for its vineyards and its excellent wines.
 We recommend taking a short break in Rodai, at the southern entrance of the village (follow the street sign), where at the foot of the mountain rises a charming conglomeration of private grottos with beautiful arbours.

 The permanent exhibit is located on the first floor and part of the second floor.
 It is characterised by its anthropological approach to the presented topics that lead the visitor along an interactive course.
 In the exhibit the topics of identity and rituals are covered through objects, videos and reproductions.